Skip to main content

 View Venue

-The honest comparison: Palagina wins on raw event capacity (250) and on the private dimora for the wedding party; Bucciano wins on published pricing, the on-site chapel, and flexibility for intimate weddings; Laticastelli wins on beds-to-guests ratio at the 100–130 scale and the drama of owning a whole medieval village for the weekend.
+The honest comparison: Palagina wins on raw event capacity (250) and on La Dimora, the 24-room main house, as the wedding-party base; Bucciano wins on published pricing, the on-site chapel, and flexibility for intimate weddings; Laticastelli wins on beds-to-guests ratio at the 100–130 scale and the drama of owning a whole medieval village for the weekend.
 All three put estate wine on your tables and your guests in the middle of working Tuscan countryside.

 Compass Venue Service